elowbe/ElowbeAgent/README.md

 mvn compile
 ```

 Maven resolves **Selenium** from `pom.xml`.
-JinConsole and JInteractive must still be available on the Eclipse classpath (or equivalent) to run the main class.
+JinConsole must still be available on the Eclipse classpath (or equivalent) to run the main class.

 ### 4. Run the agent